Sngine timeline App Documentation

 Optional: show the Google OAuth client page if you want to explain where the Google client IDs come from.

-16. Release Checklist
+18. Release Checklist

-- Upload the backend addon files and run
+- Upload the latest

-api-addons/update.php. - Generate and replace
+- Generate and replace

 lib/core/license/licenses.dartwith the customer license file. - Confirm